Estimates suggest that there is more than €500 million in unclaimed pension benefits in Ireland in 2026. Could you be due to cash in?

-In many cases, particularly when we are early in our career, we don’t always pay attention to our payslips and where deductions from jobs might be going.
+In many cases, particularly early in our career, we don’t always pay attention to our payslips.
 Many employers automatically make pension deductions on our behalf and, where older jobs are concerned, these can be forgotten by the employee over time.

 Over €400 million of unclaimed pension benefits in Ireland